nanotechdave/RCbench/README.md

 - Pull Requests: https://github.com/nanotechdave/RCbench/pulls

 ## 📜 License
-RCbench is licensed under the MIT License.
+RCbench is licensed under the GPLv3 License.
 See the LICENSE file for details.